fchaillie/Web_Scraping_News_Articles/README.md

 3. **Open a terminal**

-4. **Run this in your terminal to create the set up on the Docker site for download:**
+4. **Run this in your terminal to create the set up on the Docker site for download (don't forget the dot at the end !):**

         docker build -t okx_news_img .